 This study aims to remove these barriers using artificial agents within a simulation process.
 It implements these capabilities using open-source software and existing MoCAP recordings.
 Next, virtual patients inside a physics simulator will perform animation sequences under differential physical configurations (e.g., weight and height).
-The study attempts to show this approach for detecting falling behaviors in hemodialysis patients.
+The study attempts to show this approach for detecting falling behaviors in episodic falling syndrome patients.
 It will use AI/ML and the CV algorithm’s ability to perform HAR tasks.
 The project scope is constrained to specific real medical needs, though it is more broadly applicable.
 For example, similar experiments could exist for monitoring childcare.
 Regardless of the medical condition, the CV algorithm can learn HAR behaviors and control CPS systems worldwide.

 Chapter 2: Literature Review